Claim it now to manage your contact information, photos and menus whenever you like.

 Another main to consider is the beef fillet that is flame grilled served with sweet butternut wedges and fresh spring onions.

 Besides their signature desserts Vahlrona blonde fondant, the chocolate torte Is the best to finish off a great dining experience.
 This torte is served with a decadent dark chocolate sauce, a banana gelato that taste just like fresh ripe bananas giving a cold sensation to the warm dessert.
 The fresh tart strawberries and gooseberry garnish cuts the richness and the pecan nuts compliments the banana gelato.

 Homespun boasts themselves with wine paring of their dishes.
 They have a wide variety of wines.
 Other that that the wine list they also have craft beers and craft ice teas.

-The service is top-notch.
-Well-informed, warm and welcoming.
+The service is still topnotch.
+Well informed, warm and welcoming.
 The menu is explained to guests with suggestions from the waitron.
 The guests are sent a confirmation sms for bookings.
 When guests go to the restaurant for a celebration such as a birthday etc. their table is then decorated with fresh flowers.

 The space has had a bit of a face lift – looking a little more spacious.
 The space is intimate and cozy – great for celebrations and romantic dinners.
 The large mirrors make the space appear larger and the pendant and candle chandeliers look beautiful and give the space a modern touch.